windisch/boxroom/students.md

-*Remark*: When writing this, I was inspired a lot by my PhD supervisor [Thomas Kahle](http://www.thomas-kahle.de) and by the many studens supervised by me that helped improviing this guide.
+*Remark*: When writing this, I was inspired a lot by my PhD supervisor [Thomas Kahle](http://www.thomas-kahle.de) and by the many studens supervised by myself that helped improviing this guide.
 Thanks to [Kevin Richter](https://github.com/kevinric), Benjamin Louisot, and [Jonas Otten](https://github.com/sauercrowd).